conan-io/docs/reference/config_files/profiles.rst

         Conan uses in profiles, typically dropping some of the minor or patch digits, that do not affect binary compatibility.

+.. _reference_config_files_profile_patterns:

 Profile patterns
 ----------------

-Profiles also support patterns definition, so you can override some settings, configuration variables, etc. for some specific packages:
+Profiles (and everywhere where a setting or option is defined) also support patterns definition, so you can override some settings, configuration variables, etc. for some specific packages:

 .. code-block:: text